 Office of Professional Development

 The Office of Professional Development (OPD) develops, promotes, and coordinates noncredit seminars, certificate programs, and conferences to a broad market on a wide range of topics.
 Program areas include: test preparation; accounting and taxation; agriculture; communications; education; engineering; English as a second language; environmental; management; textiles; and general interest.
 Events management services are available to help both campus and non campus groups more efficiently and productively administer educational seminars, workshops, and conferences.

 Alan H. Rebar, Vice Chancellor for Research

-Dennis Kekas, Associate Vice Chancellor for Partnerships and Economic Development
+Mladen A. Vouk, Associate Vice Chancellor for Research Administration and Research Development

 Brian C. Sischo, Vice Chancellor for University Advancement